dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/search.md

 * `SearchString`: contains the text users enter in the search text box. `SearchString` has the [`[BindProperty]`](xref:Microsoft.AspNetCore.Mvc.BindPropertyAttribute) attribute. `[BindProperty]` binds form values and query strings with the same name as the property. `(SupportsGet = true)` is required for binding on GET requests.
 * `Genres`: contains the list of genres. `Genres` allows the user to select a genre from the list. `SelectList` requires `using Microsoft.AspNetCore.Mvc.Rendering;`
-* `MovieGenre`: contains the specific genre the user selects (for example, "Western").
+* `MovieGenre`: contains the specific genre the user selects, for example, "Western".
 * `Genres` and `MovieGenre` are used later in this tutorial.

 [!INCLUDE[](~/includes/bind-get.md)]